jeremyBanks/ez/crates/ez/src/main.md

-Decorates your `main` entry point function to configure some standard capabilities, including logging and error reporting, and add some other conveniences.
+Decorates a `main` entry point function to configure some standard capabilities such as logging and error reporting, and adds some other conveniences.

 ## Features